pycom/pycom-documentation/docnotes/syntax.md

 apin = adc.channel(pin='P16')   # create an analog pin on P16
 ```

-`pin` is a required argument and the method `channel` will not execute unless it is passed as with a keyword.
+`pin` is a required argument and the method `channel` will not execute unless it is passed with a keyword.

 Another example shows how the `PWM` class, `pwm.channel()` requires a keyword argument for `pin` but does not for `id`.